-Allows you to use web applications without opening your browser.
-You can download your favorite online applications directly from the shortcuts to them.
-Allows you to remove tabs from the browser to create new windows, to combine several tabs in one window or to arrange the tabs as you wish – quickly and easily.
-Each tab you use works independently in the browser, so if one of the applications crashes, it will not affect the other tabs.
+It allows you to use web applications without opening your browser.
+You can download your favourite online applications directly from the shortcuts to them.
+Allows you to remove tabs from the browser to create new windows, combine several accounts in one window or arrange the bills as you wish – quickly and easily.
+Each performance you use works independently in the browser, so if one of the applications crashes, it will not affect the other charges.

-If you don’t want the pages you visit to appear on the sites you visit, select incognito mode to use personal browsing.
+If you don’t want the pages you visit to appear on your sites, select incognito mode to use personal browsing.
 Chrome warns you if you risk visiting a suspicious site with phishing, malware, or other security threats.

 Google Chrome Features

 - Speed.
 Speed improvements are a primary design goal.